 - There is a marketing method when the character on the image looks at a certain object (a product, a lead form, etc.).
 This attracts visitors’ attention and indirectly contributes to conversion growth.

-- Automatic sliders as a mean of visualization are ineffective.
+- Automatic sliders as a means of visualization are ineffective.
 Users subconsciously ignore them for the same reason as the content with banner ads.

-- The conversion of post releases is higher than the conversion of full text.
-Inviting previews look more appealing to users than never-ending text, hence they have more chances to hook the visitors and keep them on the page.
+- The conversion of post releases is higher than the conversion of the full text.
+Inviting previews look more appealing to users than never-ending text.
+Hence they have more chances to hook the visitors and keep them on the page.

-The heatmap is a unique opportunity to significantly improve usability for your visitors.
-Combined with other analytics tools (split testing and more) it is absolutely irreplaceable if you strive to increase conversion.
+The heatmap is a unique opportunity to improve usability for your visitors significantly.
+Combined with other analytics tools (split testing and more), it is absolutely irreplaceable if you strive to increase conversion.

-Having installed heatmaps on the website pages, you will be able to “ask” every visitor of your resource why they have left it.
+Having installed heatmaps on the website pages, you will be able to “ask” every visitor of your website why they have left it.